-- 1. A macro-definition header statement.
+- A macro-definition header statement.

-- A macro-instruction prototype statement.
+A macro-instruction prototype statement.

-- 3. Zero or more model statements, COPY statements, MEXIT, or MNOTE instructions.
+- 3. Zero or more model statements, COPY statements, MEXIT, MNOTE, or conditional assembly instructions.

-- 4. A macro-definition trailer statement.
+- A macro-definition trailer statement.
+4.

-Except for MEXIT, MNOTE, and conditional assembly instructions, this section of the publication describes the statements that may be used to prepare macro-definitions.
+Except for MEXIT, MNOFE, and conditional assembly instructions, this section of the publication describes the statements that may be used to prepare macro-definitions.
 Conditional assembly instructions are described in Section 9.
 MEXIT and MNOTE instructions are described in Section 10.

-- Macro-definitions in a source program must appear before all PUNCH and REPRO statements which appear in the main program.
+Macro-definitions in a source program must appear before all PUNCH and REPRO statements which appear in the main program.
 Specifically, only the listing control instructions (EJECT, PRINT, SPACE, and TITLE), ICTL and ISEQ instructions, and comments statements may occur before the macro-definitions.
 All but the ICTL instruction may appear between macrodefinitions if there is more than one definition in the source program.